What are Research Data & Analytics?

 Available from VPRI Dashboards

-- Industry/Private sector research funding ($) and number of grants awarded
+- Research funding ($) and number of grants awarded by division and unit

 - Total Canada Research Chairs (CRC) eligible funding